ucl-contoso-chat/ucl-openai-search/evaluation/README.md

 ### View red teaming evaluation results

-The results of each red teaming experiment are stored in the specified results directory, in a timestamped `red_teaming/experiment-XXXXXXXXXX` subdirectory that contains a `scores.json` file with the result and a `red_teaming_results.png` containing the radar graph of the result.
+The results of each red teaming experiment are stored in the specified results directory, in a timestamped `red_teaming/experiment-XXXXXXXXXX` subdirectory that contains a `scores.json` file with the result and a `red_teaming_results.png` with a tabular visualisation.